bookingactivities/booking-activities/readme.txt

 = Display a reservation form =
 *Make sure to have at least one calendar, one activity and one event at a future date*

-1. Go to Booking Activities / Calendar Editor page
+1. Go to Booking Activities / Booking forms page
-2. Select the desired calendar and show / hide activities you want
+2. Select the desired form or create a new one
+3. Click on the setting gear on the "Calendar" field to set the calendar(s) to display (and many other settings)
-3. Copy the shortcode at the bottom of the page (it looks like `[bookingactivities_form calendars='' activities='']`)
+4. Copy the shortcode given in the "How to integrate this form" area (it looks like `[bookingactivities_form form=""]`)
-4. Past this shortcode in any post or page you like
+5. Past this shortcode in any post or page you like
-5. Go on this post / page frontend, the booking system appears!
+6. Go on this post / page frontend, the booking form appears!

 *The user must be logged in to book an event.*